aws-samples/aws-cloudhsm-cloudformation-template/README.md

 ...

+## Deploying the EC2 Client Later On

+We should document the process to replace the EC2 client
+  * Use cases
+    * Inadvertent deletion
+    * Keep it up-to-date in terms of libraries, ...

 ## Back up and restore

-...
+...is there anything with the automation to enable backup/restore...

+...pointer to existing documentation...

-## Questions
+## Operations

-* What happens when someone deletes the EC2 client?
-What needs to be done to replace it?
 * Is the automation making both HSMs active?
-One?
+  * Yes, both HSMs are active
+  * Reason why: custom key store pre-requisites

-## Enhancements
+## Enhancements to do for NuData

-### Possibly near term

-* Publish the trust anchor certificate to customer-specific S3 bucket
+* Store the trust anchor certificate securely outside the client instance.
+Durable and available. (e.g. Secrets Manager)

-* Parameterize the HSM instance type
+### Potential future enhancements

+* Support changing the number of HSMs after the initial deployment by updating a parameter for the number of HSMs and updating the stack.
-* Paramterize the subnets/AZs in which to deploy the HSMs
+* Parameterize the subnets/AZs in which to deploy the HSMs
 * Make the number of HSMs to deploy a parameter.
 Useful development and testing use cases.
-* Via parameters, enable customers to drive the naming of the created AWS resources.
+* Parameterize the HSM instance type
 * Make the creation of KMS custom key store an option so that the template supports uses cases in which KMS is not required.
-* Parameterize the CloudFormation wait timeout (currently set to 2 hours)
-* Parameterize the extent of activating HSMs. e.g. one vs all.

-### Future
-* Support changing the number of HSMs after the initial deployment by updating a parameter for the number of HSMs and updating the stack.